lalaithion/python_challenge/README.md

 ## Command Line Interface

-You can use the unix style philosophy and just `cat` files into this tool's stdin:

-`cat <filename> <filename> | python3 main.py`

-Or you can pass them in as arguments:
+You can pass files with IP addresses scattered through them in as arguments:

 `python3 main.py <filename> <filename>`